-Grade 6 or above in GCSE Textiles and Grade 4 or above in GCSE English
+Grade 6 or above in GCSE Textiles and Grade 4 or above in GCSE English.

-This creative and thought-provoking qualification gives students the practical skills, theoretical knowledge and confidence to succeed in a number of careers.
-Especially those in the creative industries.
-They will investigate historical, social, cultural, environmental and economic influences on design and technology, whilst enjoying opportunities to put their learning in to practice by producing prototypes of their choice.
-Students will gain a real understanding of what it means to be a designer, alongside the knowledge and skills sought by higher education and employers.
+This creative and thought-provoking qualification gives students the practical skills, theoretical knowledge and confidence to succeed in a variety of careers, especially those in the creative industries.
+They will investigate historical, social, cultural, environmental and economic influences on textile design and fashion, whilst enjoying opportunities to put their learning in to practice by producing prototypes of their choice.
+Students will gain a real understanding of what it means to be a designer, alongside the knowledge and skills sought in higher education and by employers.